andreyhitoshi1997/andreyhitoshi1997/README.md

 I am working with QA since 2017, with a small time as Developer(Javascript, Ruby).
 One thing you should know about me is: I love to learn!

-- 🔭 I’m currently working as QA at Vericode.
+- 🔭 I’m currently working as Senior QA at BanQI.
 - 🌱 I’m currently learning RPA, Machine Learning, Hadoop and Data Science.
 - 💪🏽 I’m looking to collaborate on projects that represent a new challenger to me.
 - 📫 How to reach me: just start with "HI".
 - 🎓 Graduated in Systems Analysis and Development in 2020
-- ❤️ In love with QA, Beer, Music and Bacon
+- ❤️ In love with QA,Development and Architeture
 - 🌍 Languages: Portuguese PT-BR and English

 ### Skills